almtree/AroMaster/README.md

 - Watchdog reboots system on hardware/software fails
 - Sends Email on Fault or roof open/close
 - _ARO-Master box_ internal cool fan and heater control
+- Other input/relay functions can be implemented (requires programming)
 ### Piers power control
 - Depending on the system configuration, up to 32 pier power relays can be controlled.
 - Pier power relay reset with timed rearm (for pier reboot)
-- Auto user logoff timer (turns off all relays)
+- Auto user logoff timer (turns off pier relay)
-- ‘Relay box’ is installed at each pier
-- Daisy-chain UTP cable  pier connection, easy and less cabling
-### Power suply & UPS
-- Switching 12v power supply
-- Integrated UPS for interrupted motor operation
-- Integrated battery charger (external battery)
-- **Closes the roof securely even in the event of a complete power failure**

 > [!IMPORTANT]
 > Since this system can also be used in an observatory with several independent piers and mounts, it is no longer practical to park one/all the mounts before moving the roof.